 See our Area Targets from Matterport™ Scans article to get started with preparations, equipment, and scanning process.

 Area Targets can be made from high-quality point clouds created with NavVis scanners.
 With these agile scanners, it is possible to capture sizeable spaces with high efficiency.
 The devices are often handled by select partners of NavVis.
 Both NavVis M6 and NavVis VLX are supported, which enable reality capture at speed and scale in even the most complex environments.
-Post processing raw scan data can be done in either NavVis SiteMaker (Desktop Processing Software) or with the Cloud Processing Add-on for NavVis IVION.
+Post processing the raw scan data can be done in the NavVis IVION software, for cloud installations with the Cloud Processing Add-on.
 Visit NavVis to learn more.

-See the Area Targets from NavVis Scans for more information on how to get started.
+See the Area Targets from NavVis Scans for more information on how to get started and processing requirements.